 An employee injured on the job can suffer life-altering injuries—like burns, paralysis, traumatic brain injury, and spinal cord damage—or death.
 Fortunately, if he is forced to sue his non-subscriber employer for the compensation he could be entitled to, he will not have to defend against these common defenses that could reduce the amount of damages he is awarded.

 Have you been injured in a workplace accident with a non-subscriber employer?
 Was a family member killed?
-Start an online chat to learn about your legal options and how we can help you get the compensation you could be entitled to.
+Contact us online or call us directly at 817.380.488 to learn about your legal options and how we can help you get the compensation you could be entitled to.
+We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.